mongolab/mongoctl/docs/quick-start.md

     "force": false
 }

-Will now wait for server 'SampleServer' to stop.
+Will now wait for server 'MyServer' to stop.
 -- waiting --
-Server 'SampleServer' has stopped.
+Server 'MyServer' has stopped.
 ```

 Replica-set cluster example